matterport/Mask_RCNN/samples/driving_area/README.md

 Here `${DATA_DIR}` is the root/parent directory for the dataset which will be passed into the training script as an argument.

+* _Note_:The BDD Dataset is explicitly non-commercial/research only license and all the above images/assets are therefore licensed under the same terms.
+Please refer to the original license when downloading the dataset.

 ## Apply Driveable Area Filter
 Apply on an image: